SpectralDragon/LiteRoute/README.md

 **First case:**

 This default case, with default LightRoute implementation.
-If you want just present new module, then use this.
+If you want just present new module, then use that:

 ```swift